Counting independent sets in amenable groups: Orders

-Orderability is a local property, that is, if every finitely-generated subgroup of a given group is orderable, then the whole group is orderable.
-Given a finitely generated group $G$, a generating set $S$, and its corresponding Cayley graph $\Gamma = \Cay(G,S)$, we define the volume growth function as $g_\Gamma(n) = |B_\Gamma(1_G,n)|$.
+Given a finitely generated group $G$, a generating set $S$, and its corresponding Cayley graph $\Gamma = \Cay(G,S)$, we define the volume growth function as $g_\Gamma(n) = \lvert B_\Gamma(1_G,n) \rvert$.
 We say that $G$ has {\bf polynomial growth} if $g_\Gamma(n) \leq p(n)$ for some polynomial $p$.
 It is well-known that groups with polynomial growth are amenable and a classic result due to Gromov asserts that they are virtually nilpotent \cite{1-gromov}.
 Without further detail, from Schreier's Lemma, it is also well-known that finite index subgroups of finitely generated groups are also finitely generated \cite[Proposition 4.2]{1-lyndon} and finitely generated nilpotent groups have a torsion-free nilpotent subgroup with finite index \cite[Proposition 2]{1-segal}.
-From this, and since torsion-free nilpotent groups are orderable \cite[p.37]{1-mura}, it follows that any finitely generated group $G$ with polynomial growth is amenable and almost orderable.
-In particular, all our results that apply to amenable and almost orderable groups will hold for groups of polynomial growth, but they will also hold in groups of super-polynomial ---namely, exponential--- growth, like solvable groups that are not virtually nilpotent \cite{1-milnor} and, more concretely, cases like the Baumslag-Solitar groups $\mathrm{BS}(1,n)$, that can also be ordered.
-On the other hand, not every amenable groups is almost orderable.
-In order to address this issue, we introduce a randomized generalization of invariant orders.
+From this, and since torsion-free nilpotent groups are orderable \cite[p.37]{1-mura}, it follows that any finitely generated group $G$ with polynomial growth is amenable and virtually orderable.
+In particular, all our results that apply to amenable and virtually orderable groups will hold for groups of polynomial growth, but they will also hold in groups of super-polynomial---namely, exponential---growth.
+This includes solvable groups that are not virtually nilpotent \cite{1-milnor} and, more concretely, cases like the Baumslag-Solitar groups $\mathrm{BS}(1,n)$, that can also be ordered.
+On the other hand, not every amenable group is virtually orderable; for example, the direct sum of countably many non-trivial finite groups always results in a countable group that is amenable but not virtually orderable.
+In order to address these cases, we introduce a randomized generalization of invariant orders.